-So, first, you need to encourage and remind your customers to review your business on their android device, their iPhone, and iPad (for those running around town with them).
+So, first, you need to encourage and remind your customers how easy it is to review your business on their android device, their iPhone, and iPad (for those running around town with them).

 Second, you’ve got to stay on top of the reviews, with designated customer service folks in place.
 Understand that only 23% of customers post negative reviews out of vengeance.
 And, 70% of the people who complain online hope to get a reply.

-I’ve written in more detail about how to get more online reviews that you can read, here.
-Remember that a higher number of 5 star reviews alone doesn’t guarantee a higher placement.
+I’ve written in more detail about how to get more online reviews.
+Remember that a higher number of 5-star reviews alone doesn’t guarantee a higher placement.

-The exact role of reviews in the algorithm isn’t known.
-The best that you could do is to check the number of reviews and ratings of the first listing in your industry/locality.
+The exact role of reviews in the Google Maps algorithm isn’t known.
+The best that you could do is check the number of reviews and ratings of the first listing in your industry/locality.

 Returning to my search for Chinese restaurants in Los Angeles:

-It looks like I can only enter into the top 5 results with least 40 reviews for my business listing.
-And, I’ll also need to maintain a rating above 4.
+It looks like I can only enter into the top 5 results with at least 40 reviews for my business listing.
+And I’ll also need to maintain a rating above 4.

 Google previously experimented with ads inside maps and pushed AdWords location extensions.
 But, at the Performance Summit, Google released new forms of local search ads.
-The newly launched Google Maps Ads can drive foot traffic to your physical store with turn-by-turn navigation.
+The newly launched Google Maps Ads drive real-time traffic to your physical store with turn-by-turn navigation.
 The mapping app allows both online and offline map capabilities with easy to zoom map view options.

-They will appear with a purple ad label, above the organic search results list.
+They will appear with a purple ad label above the organic search results list.
 They will also show your business as a purple icon on the map.
-Here’s an example maps result for a search on vegan restaurants in New York.
+Here is an example of map results for a search on vegan restaurants in New York.

-They will be seen in the Google Maps app, as well as the mobile, desktop and tablet sites.
-They’ll also appear on the location-related searches in the main searches of Google.com – but only for those users that click on the “More places” link, at the bottom of the Local-3 pack.
+They will be seen in the Google Maps app and the mobile, desktop, and tablet sites.
+They’ll also appear on the location-related searches in Google.com’s main searches – but only for users who click on the “More places” link at the bottom of the Local-3 pack.

 Note that while Benihana New York and Panera Bread have bought precious real estate and prominent visibility, their ratings aren’t impressive even in the local guide.
-I am not sure that I’d click on their listing, over the three organic results that have at least a rating of 4.4.
+I am not sure that I’d click on their listing over the three organic results with at least a rating of 4.4.

 Paid advertisements alone can’t substitute for your organic marketing efforts – they can only amplify them.

 In your Google My Business dashboard, you’re provided with a range of metrics gathered from your unique API key to see how your business is doing.
 If you want to understand your Google Maps marketing effectiveness, this is where you’ll start.

 You also receive a breakdown of the phone calls that have occurred on various days.

-You’re shown the number of clicks by people who are looking for directions to your business.
+You’re shown the number of clicks by people who are looking for turn-by-turn navigation to your business.

-Similarly, search ads can generate 3 types of clicks and are a good way to measure the success of your campaigns.
+Similarly, search ads can generate three types of clicks and are a good way to measure your Google Maps marketing campaigns’ success.

-- Get direction – Can indicate how well your ads are driving traffic to your store,
+- Get directions: Can indicate how well your ads are driving traffic to your store,

-How have you been using Google Maps in your local business marketing efforts?
+How have you been using Google Maps marketing to improve your local business marketing efforts?
 Let me know in the comments.